How to Create an Effective Salon Marketing Plan for 2023 to Save Time and Boost Revenue

 8. Make your 2023 marketing plan pandemic-proof

-While the Coronavirus vaccine is already available, the pandemic is still not likely to end soon.
-And now that you’ve seen the conditions this year, it’s better to be prepared for the worst!
+While COVID-19 has subdued, we have seen extreme conditions this year.
+So much so that it’s better to be prepared for the worst!
 Make your marketing plan for the next year such that you’re well prepared to generate revenues even during extreme circumstances, like another lockdown.

 Here are a few measures to undertake in order to keep your salon marketing plan pandemic-proof: